Chapter 2: Banking (Recurring Deposit Account)

 Chapter 6: Solving (simple) Problems (Based on Quadratic Equations)

-Selina solutions for Concise Mathematics Class 10 ICSE chapter 6 - Solving (simple) Problems (Based on Quadratic Equations)
+Selina solutions for Concise Maths Class 10 ICSE chapter 6 - Solving (simple) Problems (Based on Quadratic Equations)

 Further, we at Shaalaa.com provide such solutions so that students can prepare for written exams.
 Selina textbook solutions can be a core help for self-study and acts as a perfect self-help guidance for students.

-Concepts covered in Concise Mathematics Class 10 ICSE chapter 6 Solving (simple) Problems (Based on Quadratic Equations) are Quadratic Equations, Solutions of Quadratic Equations by Factorization, Nature of Roots.
+Concepts covered in Concise Maths Class 10 ICSE chapter 6 Solving (simple) Problems (Based on Quadratic Equations) are Quadratic Equations, Solutions of Quadratic Equations by Factorization, Nature of Roots.

 Using Selina Class 10 solutions Solving (simple) Problems (Based on Quadratic Equations) exercise by students are an easy way to prepare for the exams, as they involve solutions arranged chapter-wise also page wise.
 The questions involved in Selina Solutions are important questions that can be asked in the final exam.
 Maximum students of CISCE Class 10 prefer Selina Textbook Solutions to score more in exam.